 We gratefully accept donations.
 We depend heavily on individual contributions to support our work.

 Our permits do not allow the rehabilitation animals to be on display, and we feel it is very important for the well-being of the rehabbing animals that we keep human exposure to a minimum.
 PLEASE do not request a tour if you bring out an animal.
-We hold quarterly open houses each year, and you and your family are more than welcome to visit at that time.

 **NEVER HANDLE ANY BAT that you have found.
 Don’t allow children to come in contact with it.
 If you do, the animal will have to be euthanized so that it can be tested for rabies.**